Reading time: 27 minutes

 15. Space Technology Engineer (ISRO / Private Sector)

 India’s space sector opened to private companies in 2023.
 Startups like Agnikul Cosmos and Skyroot Aerospace are already building rockets.
 ISRO continues to hire engineers from a range of disciplines.
-With India’s space economy projected to reach $44 billion by 2033, this is a long-term career with deep government support — becoming more accessible through IITs, NITs, and private engineering colleges with strong aerospace programs.
+With India’s space economy projected to reach $44 billion by 2033, this is a long-term career with deep government support.

 Required Course: B.Tech Aerospace, Mechanical, Electronics, or Computer Science